Weighted Euler characteristic of the moduli space of higher rank Joyce-Song pairs: Introduction

+In this article we would like to introduce a direct method of calculation of such invariants, which involves first stratifying the moduli space of higher rank semistable pairs into disjoint components, where each stratum contains the stable rank 1 pairs and then, computing the weighted Euler characteristic of the moduli space of higher rank pairs with respect to the Euler characteristics of the rank 1 strata.
+In doing so, we need to first define an auxiliary category $\mathcal{B}_{p}$ (which was originally introduced by Joyce-Song \cite[Section 13.1]{a30}).
+The objects in $\mathcal{B}_{p}$ are defined similar to the higher rank Joyce-Song pairs and they are classified based on their numerical class $(\beta,r)$.
+Here, $\beta$ denotes the Chern character of $F$ and $r$ denotes the number of sections of $F$ being considered in the construction.
+The definition of the category $\mathcal{B}_{p}$ allows one to define ``\textit{weak}" stability conditions on $\mathcal{B}_{p}$ (look at Definition \ref{weak}).

+As we have shown in \cite[Theorem 5.1]{a41}, the moduli stack of weak semistable objects (we denote this by $\tilde{\tau}$-semistable) in $\mathcal{B}_{p}$ is closely related to the parameterizing moduli stack of higher rank $\hat{\tau}$-semistable pairs, which enables us to obtain the following identity:

+The left hand side of Equation \eqref{N_B} stands for invariants of $\hat{\tau}$-semistable pairs and the right hand side stands for invariants of $\tilde{\tau}$-semistable objects in $\mathcal{B}_p$ which are, roughly speaking, defined as the weighted Euler characteristic of their corresponding moduli stack.
+Therefore, using this identity, we aim at calculating the right hand side of Equation \eqref{N_B}, using the stratification method mentioned above.

-where $r$ denotes the rank of the highly frozen triples.
-The purpose of this article is to introduce a \textit{direct} method of calculation for the invariants of the higher rank Joyce-Song pairs in terms of the generalized Donaldson-Thomas invariants for rank$=2$ cases.
-Here by direct we mean a calculation not involving the wallcrossing computation as in \cite{a41} and rather involving the stratification of the moduli stack of the auxiliary objects in the category $\mathcal{B}_{p}$, computing the weighted Euler characteristics of the strata and finally exploiting \cite{a41} (Corollary 13.7) to obtain an identity which relates the obtained weighted Euler characteristics of the strata to the invariants of the higher rank Joyce-Song stable pairs and the generalized Donaldson-Thomas invariants.
-We show in this article that the result of our calculation agrees with that of \cite{a41} (Equation 12.32).\\ We believe that following the same computational strategy would enable one to compute the invariants for the case of rank$>2$ and to obtain Equation \eqref{high-rk-Joyce} while avoiding the complicated combinatorial calculations involved in the wallcrossing computations.
-Moreover, we suspect that the method introduced in this article may be used to prove the integrality conjectures for the partition functions of the higher rank Joyce-Song invariants in special cases.
-Toda in \cite{a37} has used a similar stratification technique and has provided an evidence of the integrality conjecture proposed by Kontsevich-Soibelman \cite{a42} (Conjecture 6).
+We show in this article that the result of our calculation agrees with the results obtained in \cite{a41}.
+In particular, we restrict our computations to the rank 2 pairs ($r=2$), and very explicitly calculate their invariants in some examples.
+As we will see below, even though the computation of such invariants requires a detailed study of the strata involved in the moduli space, the advantage of the strategy used in here is that; it is much more geometric and it avoids complicated combinatorics involved in the method of wallcrossing.
+Moreover, we suspect that the methods introduced in this article may be used to prove the integrality conjectures for the partition functions of the higher rank Joyce-Song invariants in special cases.
+Toda in \cite{a37} has used a similar stratification technique and provided an evidence of such integrality property, proposed by Kontsevich-Soibelman \cite[Conjecture 6]{a42}.